 Our Home School Program is generally in a group format, with one or two instructors.
 This means that we’ll typically have four riders and two instructors in the arena at one time.

 - Children with Special Needs should contact us before registering.
-Our H4H Instructors are not trained to work with children with disabilities and the HFH program is not staffed with side walkers.
+Our H4H program is NOT designed to accommodate children with disabilities and the HFH program is not staffed with side walkers.

 - Nobody over the age of 18, including parents, can ride in the H4H program.
 If you would like to take a riding lesson with your child, please schedule a group lesson.